nlpxucan/WizardLM/WizardCoder/README.md

 <a ><img src="imgs/pass1.png" alt="WizardCoder" style="width: 86%; min-width: 300px; display: block; margin: auto;"></a>
 </p>

+❗**Note: In this study, we copy the scores for HumanEval and HumanEval+ from the [LLM-Humaneval-Benchmarks](https://github.com/my-other-github-account/llm-humaneval-benchmarks).
+Notably, all the mentioned models generate code solutions for each problem utilizing a **single attempt**, and the resulting pass rate percentage is reported.
+Our **WizardCoder** generates answers using greedy decoding and tests with the same [code](https://github.com/evalplus/evalplus).**

 ## Comparing WizardCoder with the Open-Source Models.

-The following table conducts a comprehensive comparison of our **WizardCoder** with other models on the HumanEval and MBPP benchmarks.
-We adhere to the approach outlined in previous studies by generating **20 samples** for each problem to estimate the pass@1 score.
-The findings clearly demonstrate that our **WizardCoder** exhibits a substantial performance advantage over all the open-source models.
+The following table clearly demonstrates that our **WizardCoder** exhibits a substantial performance advantage over all the open-source models. ❗**If you are confused with the different scores of our model (57.3 and 59.8), please check the Notes.**

 | Model            | HumanEval Pass@1 | MBPP Pass@1 |